You can restore files and folders to the same Amazon EC2 instance.

 Consider the following:

-When you restore files from a Linux instance, the file recovery enabler specified for the hypervisor is used to recover files.
+When you restore files from a Linux instance, the file recovery enabler that is specified for the hypervisor is used to recover files.
+For information, see "Select a FREL" in Updating an Amazon EC2 Hypervisor.

 For streaming and IntelliSnap backups of Amazon EC2 instances, Commvault indexes guest files and folders of Windows and Linux VMs.